oguzhancelikarslan/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started/guide.en-gb.md

 >[!primary]
 > If you are unsure how to log in to your organization’s web portal, read [this guide](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging) first.

-- a VMware Cloud Director account
+- A VMware Cloud Director account

 ## Instructions